-If you are taking medication, read the information leaflet or ask a pharmacist or GP if it's safe to drive.
-If in doubt, don’t drive.
+If you are taking medicine, read the information leaflet or ask a pharmacist or GP if it's safe to drive.
+If in doubt, do not drive.

 Driving under the influence of any drug is illegal in Ireland.
 The Gardaí now conduct roadside drug testing.

 To help keep you safe on a night out:

 - have a designated driver